Console Care

 • Under certain conditions, dust supports full ecosystems (called “mini-ecosystems”)

-🧠 What Dust Does to Game Consoles?
+🧠 What Does Dust Do to Game Consoles?

 Once it creeps into your console’s vents or gaps, dust starts doing real damage: